norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, a judgement based on performance instead of potential.
 In short, AI products need to start behaving like _products_, and not school science fair projects.

-## Who
+## Transforming GenAI Initiatives into GenAI Products
 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn like the wick on a cartoon bomb as your users fail to convert (or worse, churn), or an Engineer anxious to secure your career chair before the GenAI music stops.
-Whoever you are, the answer to
+Whoever you are, the playbook for course-correcting your GenAI initiatives is nothing new

 ### Where the Hell is Product?
 If I have to choose only element of the Gen AI craze to facepalm over, this is it.